EPAM-JS-Competency-center/camp/docs/2-BFF/02-DoD-for-practical-tasks.md

   - A page with a list of products.
   - Shopping cart logic.
   - Checkout flow.
-- BFF layer should replace implemented all contracts and replace mocks for front-end.
+- The BFF layer should implement all contracts and replace mocks for the front-end.

 ![ecom-happy-path.png](assets/ecom-happy-path.svg)